Caesar-github/mpv/DOCS/man/input.rst

     Option changes at runtime are affected by this as well.

-``deinterlace``
-    While video is active, this behaves differently from the option.
-It will never return the ``auto`` value (but the state as observed by the video chain).
-If you set ``auto``, the property will set this as the option value, and will return the actual video chain state as observed instead of auto.

 ``video-aspect``
     While video is active, always returns the effective aspect ratio.
 Setting a special value (like ``no``, values ``<= 0``) will make the property set this as option, and return whatever actual aspect was derived from the option setting.

-``brightness`` (and other color options)
-    If ``--vo=xv`` is used, these properties may return the adapter's current values instead of the option values.

 ``display-fps``
     If a VO is created, this will return either the actual display FPS, or